Peek under the hood for details about our company’s privacy policy, along with legal and technical notes about thinkit creative.

 Our privacy policy, plain and simple.

 We do not collect or retain any personal information unless you choose to provide it to us.
+You can revoke your consent at any time, in compliance with CASL and GDPR.

 When visiting our website, thinkit creative, only non-personally identifiable information is collected, such as the name of the domain from which you access our site, date and time of your visit and the IP address of the website from which you linked to our website.